 As someone who never attends a GASC without his faithful hedgehog Henri, I thought this minor controversy offered a good opportunity to take a vacation from ISIS and the victimocracy to say a few words about the little (but sometimes fairly large) creatures commercially known as plush or stuffed animals but that in our family we just call bears.
 These little friends are more popular with the young than among persons in my age group, but when my wife taught French with our little bear Marcel Ourson and a few of his pals (whom students find easier to talk to than people, being less critical of linguistic errors), she discovered that almost all her students, young and old, had at least a bear or two at home.
 And we have all seen that in recent years, when a spontaneous memorial is created to commemorate an accidental death, as most famously with Princess Di in Paris, or for example when ten people were killed by a runaway car at the Santa Monica Farmer’s Market a few years ago, many people leave bears rather than or along with flowers and notes.

 I hope my ideas on Generative Anthropology will not be taken less seriously if I admit that two Hello Kitties are looking at me as I write, along with a pair of pigs, a couple of armadillos, a baby echidna, an alligator, and of course a few hedgehogs.
 I say “looking” because, as an evolutionary psychologist would probably tell you, we tend to react to anything that has what seems like two eyes as if it were a face.
 Whatever else a bear has or doesn’t have (we have a couple of small hedgehogs that lack any distinguishable features other than two eyes, a nose, and two ears), it has eyes you can look at and that look back at you.
-(Automobile headlights can also be configured this way.)
+(Automobile headlights can also be perceived this way.)
 The point is not, of course, to claim that bears are objectively conscious beings, but how easy it is to project consciousness onto them.
 Most people, when confronted with a bear, will go along with the fictional personality attributed to it by its owner (although one doesn’t like to think of oneself as owning these creatures, who are more like friends than pets, since they share a human consciousness).
 Some are “bear people” and really enjoy meeting new bears, most are at least politely tolerant, and a minority, particularly of the older generation, wax indignant at the idea of talking to a bear.
-A distinguished elderly lady of my acquaintance was offended at being introduced to Henri, whom (that?) she called a “toy.”
+A distinguished elderly lady of my acquaintance was offended at being introduced to Henri, whom (which?) she called a “toy.”
 Bear people can accept such things with good grace, since bears don’t get upset about them unless we want them to.

 One of the things one tends to forget in “serious” life is how central fictions are to our existence, not simply as “entertainment,” but as embodying the primary function of language and other forms of representation.
 If one thing has maintained my faith in GA over the years it is that GA offers us a superior understanding of the unique human faculty of representation.
 Since Raymond Tallis participated in our Victoria GASC, I have read through a number of his books, whose constant theme is to denounce the darwinitic notion that the theory of evolution explains the origin of the human, and especially the neuromaniacal idea that human consciousness is a material reality analogous to the operations of a computer.
 I could not agree with him more.